Shun1124/BScACS-Major-Project/README.md

 ### Test Case 7: Cross-Platform Monitoring Page
 1. Launch the program
 2. Pick the operating system desired to be monitored.
-3. The main monitoring page will be shown according to the chosen opeating system.
+3. The main monitoring page will be shown according to the chosen operating system.

 ### Test Case 8: Registry Key Change Detection
 1. Modify the wallpaper on the system.